precurse/flacthis/README.md

 ========

-A multithreaded Python-based command line utility that converts lossless FLAC audio files to MP3s, AAC, or Ogg and preserves the directory structure.
+A multithreaded Python-based command line utility that converts lossless FLAC or WAV audio files to MP3s, AAC, or Ogg and preserves the directory structure.

 I created this when I didn't want to use the Mono libraries needed to use FlacSquisher and wanted something easy to run in a cronjob.